 As I already alluded to, there is more than one way to shape your project when blocking it.
 Below are a few great alternatives to pinning.
 In each case, shape the work and allow it to dry naturally.

-Blocking wire is a fantastic alternative for bigger pieces or more delicate garments.
+Blocking wire is an alternative for bigger pieces or more delicate garments.
 It is great for shawls and items with straight sides (triangle shawls, blankets etc.).

 Blocking wires are simply long sturdy, but flexible pieces of wire.

 To use them, you weave the sides of your fabric onto the wire (think of the tip of the wire as a yarn needle) at regular intervals, spreading one side out evenly over the wire

 This gets rid of those pesky peaks and troughs you sometimes get with pins.